IWAE-TIME/alpsim.github.io/content/_index.md

   ALPS progress needs the support of the user community.
 If you identify any potential bugs in the codes, please submit a [bug report](https://github.com/ALPSim/ALPS/issues).
   {{< /tile >}}
   {{< tile title="Our Collaboration" >}}
-  We are happy to collaborate with researcher and educators around the world on projects or codes that can have an ALPS application or can be included in the ALPS framework.
+  We are happy to collaborate with researchers and educators around the world on projects or codes that can have an ALPS application or can be included in the ALPS framework.
 If you are interested, please reach out to one of our [steering committee members](govern#alps-community-steering-committee).
   {{< /tile >}}
 {{< /tile-list >}}